encode/starlette/docs/background.md

-Starlette includes a `BackgroundTask` class to allow for long running tasks to be done in the background.
+Starlette includes a `BackgroundTask` class for tasks that do not need to be completed before the response is sent.

 ### Background Task